nccgroup/xendbg/README.md

 ### Automatically

-Ubuntu users can simply install by running `install.sh` in the root of the project.
+Ubuntu users can simply install by running `install.sh` in the root of the project (see also [`build.sh`](./build.sh)).
 The script will install the necessary packages, build third-party dependencies, and finally build and install `xendbg`.

 ### Manually